hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: deploying
 # Deploying Policies in HCP Terraform

-- After successfully testing a policy with the CLI and possibly also on TFC itself, you will want to deploy it to your TFC organizations.
+- After successfully testing a policy with the CLI and possibly also on HCP Terraform itself, you will want to deploy it to your HCP Terraform organizations.
 - If you have not already added the policy to a policy set in your organizations, do that at this time.
 - Add the new policy to an existing policy set that is already applied against desired workspaces, or create a new policy set for the policy and apply that policy set to desired workspaces across your organizations.
 - Also add any parameters the policy requires to your policy set.